-2017 S/(000) 2016 S/(000) Balance at the beginning of the year 127,972 136,267 Plus (less) Assignments received to grant the BBP 70,088 90,394 Reversal of BBP Assigned 444 845 Transfers of BBP (444) (845) Disbursement of BBP assigned as initial of sub borrowers mortgage loan (70,088) (90,264) Application of BBP to installments of Crédito MIHOGAR (3,933) (1,533) Application of BBP to installments of Nuevo Crédito MIVIVIENDA (4,666) (6,892) Application of BBP to installments of Caja Luren (45) - Balance at the end of the year 119,328 127,972
+2018 S/(000) 2017 S/(000) Balance at the beginning of the year 119,328 127,972 Plus (less) Assignments received to grant the BBP, see letter (d)(ii) 82,741 70,088 Disbursement of BBP assigned as initial installment of sub borrowers mortgage loan (f) (82,741) (70,088) Application of BBP to installments of Crédito MIHOGAR (3,924) (3,933) Application of BBP to installments of Nuevo Crédito MIVIVIENDA (4,818) (4,666) Application of BBP to installments of Caja Luren (122) (45) Balance at the end of the year 110,464 119,328

 - (f) Corresponds to the balance payable to Technical Institutions on behalf of eligible households who has accessed to the Techo Propio Program.
-This balance comprises the saving deposited by the household in the Fund's accounts. - (i) Corresponds to provisions recorded for judicial processes associated with claims and probable labor contingencies.
-In Management's opinion and its legal advisors, the recorded provision is sufficient to cover the risk of loss for such contingencies as of December 31, 2017 and 2016.
+This balance comprises the saving deposited by the household in the Fund's accounts. - (g) Corresponds to provisions recorded for judicial processes associated with claims and probable labor contingencies.
+In Management's opinion and its legal advisors, the recorded provision is sufficient to cover the risk of loss for such contingencies as of December 31, 2018 and 2017. - (h) Corresponds to the funds received from the MVCS, approved by Ministerial Resolution No. 455-2017-VIVIENDA of November 24, 2017, which were assigned as financial aid to the homeless population that occupied a home that was in a collapsed or disabled condition, due to the occurrence of rains and dangers associated with the natural phenomenon known as "Niño Costero" occurred in the year 2017.
+In this sense, the economic aid is given monthly, for the lease of a house worth S/500 monthly, which will continue to be delivered until the resources of this fund are exhausted.